At a glance: facts about Female Condoms

 - For it to function, it has to be placed or inserted into your vagina before penetration (vaginal sex).

 - Any female condom you buy must have the CE mark or the BSI kitemark on the pack.
 This indicates that the condom has been scrutinized and is completely safe for use.

 - During sex, the female condom can get pushed deep into the vagina, but you can easily have it removed.

 - This form of contraceptive may not be a good option for women who aren’t comfortable touching their genitals.

 - These condoms should never be used more than once.
 Always get a new one when you want to have sex.

-The female condom is one of the barrier methods of contraception and is to be worn inside your vagina.
-It prevents pregnancy by preventing the entry of sperm into your womb in order to avoid fertilization of the egg.
+The female condom is one of the barrier contraception methods and is to be worn inside your vagina.
+It prevents pregnancy by preventing the entry of sperm into your womb to avoid fertilization of the egg.

 This contraceptive device has to be inserted into your vagina before sexual intercourse.
 Ensure that the penis of your partner does not come in contact with your genital area before it is fitted.
-This is because it is possible for semen to be released from a man’s penis even before he has attained orgasm.
+This is because semen can be released from a man’s penis even before he has attained orgasm.

-Condoms are the only known form of contraception that can proffer protection against both pregnancy and sexually transmitted infections.
+- Condoms are the only known form of contraception that can protect against pregnancy and sexually transmitted infections.